joergschultzelutter/secure-aprs-bastion-bot/docs/configure.md

 ## Usage

-First, run `--add-user` and create 1...n user accounts in the configuration file.
-Then, run `--add-command` for each of these user accounts and create 1...n `--command-code`/`--command-string` entries (you can also use an editor for this step)
+- First, run `--add-user` and create 1...n user accounts in the configuration file.
+- Then, run `--add-command` for each of these user accounts and create 1...n `--command-code`/`--command-string` entries (you can also use an editor for this step)

+## Additional documentation
-## Deep-Dive: Understand how user authorization / authentication works
+### Deep-Dive: Understand how user authorization / authentication works

 A user entry in the config file can be with or without trailing SSID.
 Each entry has its very own secret and therefore its very own TOTP code.